Image by Don Hankins via Flickr

 Comcast confirmed that accounts were opened using my credit card -but not my name.
 Oddly enough, Comcast never asked for a billing address for the credit card--if they had, they would have seen that it was not the same as the residence where the cable was being turned on.
 Verifying that one small piece of information could have stopped this bit of fraud before it had a chance to get started.
 But no. Were they going to turn off the cable?
 No. I needed to prove I didn't give her permission to use my credit card and that could be done through an investigation by my credit card company.

-I called my credit card company -and then LifeLock.
+I called my credit card company.

-If a consumer suspects an identity theft has occurred, they are not allowed to speak with a fraud department representative -not until they fax a written request to do so.
-We did so immediately.
-I couldn't help but take note that their website prominently states they protect their customers and take identity theft seriously.
-Well, it appears, at least in my experience, they are protecting their customer---the perpetrator!
+If a consumer suspects an identity theft has occurred, they are not allowed to speak with a fraud department representative ---not until AFTER they fax a written request to do so will a fraud rep return their call.
+You are still not allowed to make an "incoming call" to them.

 As any victim of fraud, I was anxious to mitigate any further damages that this fraudster could cause, so we again explained the Comcast situation and pleaded with First Premier representatives to help me.
 They said the account was closed and the card was not mailed out.
 They further relayed I needn't be concerned because though there were "bank fees of $180.00" charged to it, that would be "forgiven" if the account were deemed fraudulent.